 How to Measure Sample Vials for a MICROVAP Nitrogen Evaporator

-Organomation has specialized in manufacturing nitrogen evaporators for over fifty years.
+Organomation has specialized in manufacturing nitrogen evaporators for over sixty years.
 The company’s 15 and 24 Position MICROVAP laboratory evaporators are intended for small batch solvent evaporations, such as concentrations of sample batches in microcentrifuge tubes.
 These instruments are light, compact and digitally controlled for ease of use.
 The uniform evaporation provided by the system stems from the block inserts which are expertly customized to your sample vials.
 These inserts are designed to have a snug fit around your sample vials for optimal heat transfer.

 Typically, Organomation technicians drill inserts and heat blocks so that approximately 7 mm of the sample vial is sticking above the insert as illustrated in the picture below.
 This provides the operator with enough room to seize the sample vial without burning themselves while the insert or heat block covers the majority of the vial for the best heat transfer possible.